Who could England play in the World Cup 2018 knockout rounds?

 What do England need to do to get in the knockout stages?

-If Belgium beat Tunisia on Saturday 23rd June (1pm, BBC1) and England beat Panama on Sunday 24th (1pm, BBC1), then England will progress to the Round of 16, even if they lose their match against Belgium.
+As Belgium beat Tunisia on Saturday 23rd June (final score 5-2), if England beat Panama on Sunday 24th (1pm, BBC1) then the team will definitely progress to the Round of 16, even if they lose their final group match against Belgium.

 Here’s how Group G currently looks…